ViviTurtle/LeetCode/AddTwoNumbers/README.md

 Explanation: 342 + 465 = 807.
 ```

-This has a difficulty medium problem from [LeetCode](https://leetcode.com/problems/add-two-numbers/).
+This is a difficulty medium problem from [LeetCode](https://leetcode.com/problems/add-two-numbers/).
 Since the format used is a LinkedList, I decided to use a recursive approach to the problem.
-LinkedLists are a recursive data structure and it is cleaner to handle recursive data structures with recurisve code.
+LinkedLists are a recursive data structure and I personally like to recursive data structures with recurive code.

 Base Cases: LinkedList.vals are None